 The data can be aligned using the blue circles (4); it is also possible to enter values for rotation around the individual coordinate axes manually (5).
-The transformation performed then applies correctly for importing and exporting data as well.
+The transformation performed then applies correctly for importing data.

 Given the significant memory and performance requirements for visualizing 3D medical data, it is advisable to crop the input data to the actual area of interest; this allows the program to run much more smoothly.